Workplace Safety Fines

 All provinces in Canada have a financial penalty that can be charged to Companies for non-compliance with Safety.
 Some other provinces (Ontario, Saskatchewan, Quebec, and Nova Scotia) have provisions to fine workers as well or are in the process of putting these in place.
 Companies always get the larger fines, as compared to the workers.
 In some provincial jurisdictions OHS offers guidance and training to workers and employers breaking the rules.

 One issue when it comes to fining workers or companies is the collections of money owed.
-The provinces enacting these fines will enforce payment similarly to that of a speeding ticket and may result in garnish of wages or inability to renew your drivers’ licence.
+The provinces enacting these fines will enforce payment similarly to that of a speeding ticket and may result in garnish of wages or inability to renew your drivers’ license.
 Since the stakes are so high, workers will try to push all blame for the incident or lack of compliance onto the employer causing tension in the workplace.
 Since the money for the fines will go into the general budget for the province it is unlikely it will in turn create safer workplaces.
 The monies collected as a direct result of an unsafe act or unsafe condition should be put into a fund that allows companies’ access to workplace safety professionals and training.

 Companies that go bankrupt due to the fines and administrative penalties applied to them are in turn removing an unsafe company from industry, consequently improving overall safety.
 The premise is that one fine will not cause a company significant hardship, multiple fines caused by non-compliance or repeat offenders will have a greater impact.
 Workers will also be affected by the fines in a way that will likely change their behavior.

 Impact of New Safety Rules